magistermaks/mod-redbits/HELP.md

 **Sight Sensor**
 Activated by players looking at it, emits a short redstone pulse.
-Maximum activation distance is 128 blocks.
+Maximum activation distance is 128 blocks by default (This can be tweaked in the mod settings).

 ## Lamps